 Heat tends to escape our bodies through our head.
-It’s one reason why a warm pillow can seem extra uncomfortable and give us a hard time when we’re trying to sleep.
-Asking yourself, “how do I keep my pillow cold?” is a common question if you know it’s something that is keeping you from getting the rest you need.
+It’s one reason why a warm pillow can seem extra uncomfortable and give us a hard time when you were trying to sleep.
+Asking yourself, “how do I keep my pillow cold?” is a common question if you know its something that is keeping you from getting the rest you need.

 Thankfully, there are better ways to keep a cool pillow than flipping it back and forth all night.
 If your pillow is acting more like a furnace than a comfortable place to lay your head at night, one of the best ways to cool it down is with an ice pack.

 Pick an ice pack with a large surface area, stick it in the freezer a few hours before bed, and place it underneath your pillow before you go to sleep.
 You may want to slip it into a plastic bag before you do so, to prevent it from melting onto your sheets.
 The ice will help to cool your entire pillow from the bottom up, so you’ll feel it as you rest your cheek on the material, long enough to help you fall asleep peacefully.